9 Ways to Use This Free Printable for Playful Letter Recognition Activities

 letter recognition activities - matching uppercase and lowercase letters

-Extensions: Provide some masking tape and they can create a path on the floor for their car to follow from one letter to the next.
+Extensions: Provide some painter’s tape, and they can create a path on the floor for their car to follow from one letter to the next.

 Special Delivery

-Prep some sign tents for your kids and provide some toy pickup trucks or dump trucks.
+Prep some sign tents for your kids and provide some toy pickup trucks or dump trucks for an easy way to motivate kids to work on letters.
 Kids can place the tents in the back of their trucks and deliver the letters.

 using free printable letter signs for play based letter recognition activities

-Kids can deliver an uppercase letter to a lowercase letter (or visa versa) They can sort the letters by appearance (those with line, curves, circles, tunnels, hooks, tails, dots, etc.)
+Kids can deliver uppercase letters to the lowercase letters of the alphabet (or visa versa).
+They can sort the letters by appearance (those with straight lines, curves, circles, tunnels, hooks, tails, dots, etc.)

 Label Buildings

-Use the abc signs in the block area to label buildings or structures.
+Use the abc signs in the building block area to help kids learn letter recognition.
+Use the letter signs to create street signs or to label buildings or structures.

 Cars & Directions